 - To achieve compliance with the State legislation, the Queensland Planning Provisions and the Wide Bay Burnett Regional Plan.

 The new planning scheme timeframe is flexible due to the feedback required from many different stakeholders that have an input into the scheme.

 The scheme timeframe is constantly being reviewed but the intention is to have the scheme on, or completed notification by June 2014 and adopted by the end of 2014.

 Project Stages and Work Programme

 There are 3 stages involved in the preparation of the new planning scheme as shown below.
-We are currently in Stage 2 (Land Use Strategy, Statement of Proposals and Strategy Framework)
+We are currently in Stage 3 (Planning Scheme drafting, consultation and adoption)